daizutabi/hydraflow/docs/getting-started/concepts.md

 These core concepts work together to provide a comprehensive framework for managing machine learning experiments:

-- `Run` represents individual experiments with a focus on Hydra configuration
+- `Run` represents individual experiment runs with a focus on Hydra configuration
 - `RunCollection` enables comparative analysis across multiple runs
 - Configuration management with Hydra ensures reproducibility
 - Experiment tracking with MLflow records metrics and artifacts